norbibi/GSAT/README.md

 ></p>
 ></details>

-Now add your token to your environment with HF_TOKEN variable.
+Add generated token to your environment with HF_TOKEN variable.
 Without this token, the application will run correctly but the voices will be generic and monotonic.

 Echo cancellation has been disabled for performance purposes, so configure your system to use headset.